Universities in Florence

 A few minutes' walk along the Arno River and right around the corner from the famed Ponte Vecchio, students can easily go from campus to the ISA Office for support with academics, housing, travel, or any other aspect of the program.
 Students can come here to receive tutoring, meet with their peers, check the ISA bulletin board for upcoming cultural events, use the internet, or mingle with the resident staff.

-Upon program completion, students will receive a transcript from the Florence University of the Arts.
-Beginning Fall 2012, students requiring a U.S. transcript will have the option to request a supplemental transcript from the University of South Florida (USF), who serves as the U.S. School of Record for ISA programs held at the FUA/APICIUS.
+Upon program completion, students will receive a transcript issued directly from the Florence University of the Arts (FUA).
+Students requiring a U.S. transcript will have the option to request a supplemental transcript from the University of South Florida (USF), who serves as the U.S. School of Record for ISA programs held at the FUA.
 For more information on this option, please contact ISA.

 Our programs at the Florence University of the Arts and Apicius International School of Hospitality

 Academics vary by program and may be comprised of one or more of the following: